 If you need a way to manage finances, especially to avoid overspending or overdraft fees, a prepaid card can be a solution.
 No prepaid card is entirely without fees, but the benefits may outweigh the cost.
 Here are our favorite prepaid debit cards — as well as two money-saving alternatives to prepaid debit cards.

-Most prepaid debit cards either have a monthly fee or a fee every time you make a purchase, but the Movo Virtual Prepaid Card has neither.
-The “virtual” element is your ability to make purchases online, but there’s also a physical card for purchases, ATM withdrawals and cash back at retailers.
-Movo has many services, including a free ATM network, but making bill payments or funding the card with debit card transfers results in fees.
+Most prepaid debit cards either have a monthly fee or a fee every time you make a purchase, but the MOVO® Digital Prepaid Visa® Card has neither.
+The “digital” element is your ability to make purchases online, but there’s also a physical card for purchases, ATM withdrawals and cash back at retailers.
+MOVO has many services, including a free ATM network, but making bill payments or funding the card with debit card transfers results in fees.

 - General fees and features: No monthly fees and no costs for activation or inactivity; no credit check required